tastudios4/bean-machine-volleyball-2026/README.md

 ### Context: the Silver bracket

 Winning Silver is a real result, and it's worth being honest about what it was.
-The league's two brackets reflected a true talent gap — Gold teams averaged a 67% win rate, Silver teams 31%.
+The league's two brackets reflected a true talent gap.
+Gold teams averaged a 67% win rate and Silver teams 31%.
 Bean Machine (.476) was the strongest team in Silver, which is why we were the #1 seed.
 We won the top half of the league's lower half.

 ![Silver vs Gold](charts/silver_vs_gold.png)